Henkel: History

 In 1912, total production in Düsseldorf-Holthausen rose to 49,890 tons.
 At 19,750 tons, Persil laundry detergent accounted for 40% of this, five years after its market launch.
 The number of employees increased by 89 relative to the previous year, resulting in a total workforce of 1,024.
 A first-aid center was set up in the plant and a full-time nurse was employed.
 In the previous year, Henkel had installed ball fields and play areas to encourage exercise during break times.
 Female employees could attend the plant's own housekeeping school during the lunch break.

 On 11 January 1923, troops from France and Belgium occupied the Ruhr.
 The occupation made delivery of adhesives from suppliers used for the packaging of Persil unreliable.
 The disruption caused Henkel to internally manufacture adhesives for its own needs.
 Henkel found there was a demand for adhesives on the market, and on 22 June 1923, the first adhesive shipment left the plant.

 In 1930, Hugo Henkel took charge of the company.
-Following the Nazi seizure of power in 1933, he joined the Nazi Party (membership number 2,266,961) and served as a member of the Düsseldorf City Council.
+Following the Nazi seizure of power in 1933, he joined the Nazi Party (membership number 2,266,961) and was a member of the Düsseldorf City Council.
 In the following years, the Henkel company received several awards by the regime and was designated a National Socialist Model Enterprise by the Beauty of Labour organization.

 After being pressured by the local party chapter, Hugo Henkel stepped down as managing director in 1938.
 Werner Lüps, the oldest grandson of company founder Fritz Henkel, took his position until his death in 1942.
 Lüps was a fervent supporter of the National Socialist cause even before 1933 and used the fact that Hermann Göring, Commander-in-Chief of the Luftwaffe, was a distant paternal relative, to be promoted.
 During his rule, the company increased its shares of Degussa AG significantly, especially after the Kristallnacht in November 1938.

 During World War II, several hundred foreign civilian slavery workers and prisoners of war were working for the company.

 On 16 April 1945, American troops occupied Henkel's Düsseldorf site.
 On 5 June, the British military command in Düsseldorf took over from the Americans.
 From 20 July, the British military government gradually granted permission for the production of adhesives, P3 and water-glass by Henkel, and for soaps and detergents as well as shoe polish by Thompson.
 In February 1946, Matthes & Weber in Duisburg was given permission to process available raw materials into soda.
 On 20 September 1945, five members of the Henkel family and another seven members of the Management Board and the Supervisory Board were interned.

 In 1949, the launch of Schauma shampoo by Schwarzkopf marked the start of the most successful German shampoos.